 The psychologist specializes in the assessment and evaluation of identifying and treating emotional components of improper eating habits.

 The administrative assistant is the first point of contact for every patient.
-She guides each new participant through the process before their first clinic appointment and answers any questions the patient may have.
-She provides information about the program, verifies insurance and schedules new patient appointments in addition to handling the day to day functions of the office.
+He guides each new patient through the process before their first clinic appointment and answers any questions the patient may have.
+He provides information about the program and schedules new patient appointments in addition to handling the day-to-day functions of the office.